KTH/oms-to-elk/README.md

 run with docker run as in this example.
 There is a template available in environment.in.

 ```
-docker run --env-file=environment kthse/oms-to-elk:latest
+docker run --env-file=environment --net=<some net> -v /some/path:/opt/data --kthse/oms-to-elk:latest
 ```

+Given that the certificate files as mentioned above, as well as the timestamp file, are kept in the read-write directory /some/path.

 ## Development

 ### Running an ELK docker container

 In the `elk` folder there is a helper script and configuration to run a docker image with logstash and json codec enabled on input for development.